ohslyfox/go-restful-example/README.md

 - This application is currently lacking authentication.
 - Our list-all function should paginate instead of returning one large response.
 - Our api does not enforce any sort of rate limiting.
-- At the moment, we do not enforce any strict request data from the POST endpoint for updating.
+- We do not enforce any strict request data from the POST endpoint for updating.
 An improvement here would be to repond with an error if the decoded request body does not exactly match our interfaces.
+  - We also do not require that data fields are not empty
 - Our api package has defined CRUD methods that are only compatible with one database table.
 To scale this app in the future, we may want to abstract our api model to support more objects.
-- We're lacking an app configuration, a more permanent solution would be preferred to scale the app.
-This could impact things like db connection strings and overall reduce hardcoded configuration-based literals
+- We're lacking an app configuration.
+Adding a config could reduce hardcoded configuration-based literals and make the app easier to configure.
 - We're using a sqlite database for storage.
 We might want a more permanent solution for scale.
 For example, we could containerize postgresql with docker-compose
   - this would also provide an opportunity to write meaningful unit tests for the database
 - There's quite a bit of code redundancy in our api-handler code and test code